jakemeltzer333/Back-To-The-Future-Trivia/README.md

 # Back-To-The-Future-Trivia
 20 Questions of Back To The Future Trivia from all 3 films.

-[Name of Game]
+## Back to The Future Trivia

 [screenshot]

-What is [name of game]?
+## What is Back To The Future Trivia?

-Brief discussion of what the game is and why you chose to make it Technical Discussion
+The title is fairly self-explanatory: create a trivia game consisting of 20 multiple choice questions of varying difficulty from all three films in the Back to the Future trilogy.
+I'm choosing to make it because I am a massive movie geek, I love these films, and since my GA WDI cohort is called 'DeLorean,' I wanted to pay tribute by creating a game that combined my passion for film with this course.

+## Technical Discussion

-List of the technologies you're using (HTML, CSS, JavaScript) Notes on Game Structure
+## List of the technologies you're using (HTML, CSS, JavaScript)

+## Notes on Game Structure

-Code samples, description of challenges you overcame, etc.
+## Code samples, description of challenges you overcame, etc.

-The Making of [Your Game]
+## The Making of Back To The Future Trivia

-Any credits or notes you feel you should add Opportunities for Future Growth
+## Any credits or notes you feel you should add

+##Opportunities for Future Growth

-If you had more time to work on your game, what would you do?
+##If you had more time to work on your game, what would you do?